 Pros:

-• Access to more deals: By switching to a different lender, you can explore a wide range of mortgage products, often unlocking more competitive interest rates than your current provider offers.
+- Access to more deals: By switching to a different lender, you can explore a wide range of mortgage products, unlocking more competitive interest rates than your current provider offers,

-• Greater financial flexibility: Remortgaging can allow you to release equity built up in your home, representing funds for major expenses like home improvements.
+- Greater financial flexibility: Remortgaging allows you to release equity built up in your home, representing funds for major expenses like home improvements.

 Cons:

-• Early repayment charges: Exiting your existing mortgage before its official end date can trigger an early repayment charge (ERC), which will eat into any savings gained from a new deal.
+- Early repayment charges: Exiting your existing mortgage before its official end date triggers an early repayment charge (ERC), which will eat into any savings gained from a new deal.

 Mortgage Renewal